 Just as attractive is the calm of the Santarém people who frequent the many squares and walk the streets.

-Much of the rebuilding and restoration of the historical site are to be thanked to Francisco Moita Flores a former criminologist and screenwriter who is openly mason and since 2005 major of Santarém.
+Much of the rebuilding and restoration of the historical site is to be thanked to Francisco Moita Flores a former criminologist and screenwriter who is openly mason and since 2005 major of Santarém.
 His many reforms have cleaned up and rebuild much of the city bringing it back much of its old glory.

-Medieval path from the castle down the mountain to Ribeira da Santarem
+The medieval path from the castle down the mountain to Ribeira da Santarem

 Site seeing and restaurants in Santarém.